Considering value for money

 - flexibility of the proposal (including innovation and adaptability over the lifecycle of the procurement);

-- environmental sustainability of the proposed goods and services (such as energy efficiency, environmental impact and the use of recycled products)
+- environmental sustainability of the proposed goods and services (such as energy efficiency, environmental and climate change impact and the use of recycled products)

 - recognising the Australian Government’s commitment to sustainable procurement practices, entities are required to consider the Australian Government’s Sustainable Procurement Guide where there is opportunity for sustainability or use of recycled content4;

-- the Sustainable Procurement Guide is available from the Department of Agriculture, Water and the Environment’s website; and
+- the Sustainable Procurement Guide is available from the Department of Climate Change, Energy, the Environment and Water’s website; and

 - whole-of-life costs.